k-Mixup Regularization for Deep Learning via Optimal Transport: Manifold Cluster Structure Preservation

 \subsection{Clustered distributions}

-With a clustered training distribution, we preserve global structure in two ways: by mostly matching points within clusters and by matching (approximately) nearest points across clusters.
-These characterizations will only be true approximately, but will be achieved exactly as $k \to \infty$, as argued below.
+With a clustered data distribution, we preserve global structure by including many within-cluster and inter-cluster matches, where inter-cluster matches correspond (approximately) to the nearest points across clusters.
+This contrasts with 1-mixup, which, when the number of clusters is large, is biased towards primarily inter-cluster matches and does not seek to provide any structure to these random matches.
+These approximate characterizations of $k$-mixup are achieved exactly as $k \to \infty$, as argued below.

-To refine the definition of a clustered distribution, we adopt the $(m, \Delta)$-clusterable definition used in \cite{weed2019sharp, solomon2020k}.
+To make precise the notion of a clustered distribution, we adopt the $(m, \Delta)$-clusterable definition used by \cite{weed2019sharp, solomon2020k}.
 In particular, a distribution $\mu$ is $(m, \Delta)$-clusterable if $\mathrm{supp}(\mu)$ lies in the union of $m$ balls of radius at most $\Delta$.
-Now, if our training samples $(x_i,y_i)$ are sampled from such a distribution, where the clusters are sufficiently separated, then intracluster matchings will be prioritized over cross-cluster matchings under optimal transport.
+Now, if our training samples $(x_i,y_i)$ are sampled from such a distribution, where the clusters are sufficiently separated, then optimal transport will prioritize intra-cluster matchings over cross-cluster matchings.

-\begin{lemma} Draw two batches of samples $\{p_i\}_{i=1}^N$ and $\{q_i\}_{i=1}^N$ from a $(m,\Delta)$-clusterable distribution, where the distance any pair of covering balls is at least $2\Delta$.
-If $r_i$ and $s_i$ denote the number of samples in cluster $i$ in batch 1 and 2, respectively, then the optimal transport matching will have $\frac{1}{2}\sum_i \abs{r_i-s_i}$ cross-cluster matchings. \end{lemma}
+\begin{lemma} Draw two batches of samples $\{p_i\}_{i=1}^N$ and $\{q_i\}_{i=1}^N$ from a $(m,\Delta)$-clusterable distribution, where the distance between any pair of covering balls is at least $2\Delta$.
+If $r_i$ and $s_i$ denote the number of samples in cluster $i$ in batch 1 and 2, respectively, then the optimal transport matching will have $\frac{1}{2}\sum_i \abs{r_i-s_i}$ cross-cluster matchings. \end{lemma} The proof of the above (supplement Section \ref{supp:lem:balls}) involves the pigeonhole principle and basic geometry.
+We also argue that the fraction of cross-cluster identifications approaches zero as $k \to \infty$ and characterize the rate of decrease.
+The proof (supplement Section \ref{supp:thm:clusters}) follows via Jensen's inequality: